-Review Schema-

 These statistics showcase the serious problem that bicycle accidents pose on Colorado’s roads and highways.
 Keeping track of crash data from year to year can help government entities improve bicyclist safety.

-What are Common Causes of Bicycle Accidents?
+What are the Common Causes of Bicycle Accidents?

 As stated by NHTSA, 99% of bicycle fatalities in 2018 were caused by a collision with a single motor vehicle.
 Cyclists were struck by: